Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**05/10/2020**
+Learning to Learn:
+* Systems build habits, and habits are energy-savers.
+* The _Pareto Principle_ is all about selecting the most critical topics and removing the unnecessary noise.
+To be a master at something one must be in the top 5%.
+* The forgetting curve and spaced repetition.
+Our mind is like a muscle and can be trained for efficient learning.

 **05/08/2020**
 Learning To Learn:
 * Found out about Anki, a cross-platform open-source flashcard application.
 I've started to create flashcards for all the subjects I'm studying.